 Energy 4 Impact

 Energy 4 Impact is a non-profit organisation working with local businesses to extend access to energy in Africa, impacting the quality of life for millions of people.
 Energy 4 Impact has offices in five African countries, and project experience in over 30, and has worked with over 5,500 African energy SMEs and microenterprises.

 The Global Distributors Collective (GDC) is a collective of last mile distributors around the world.
 The GDC is dedicated to supporting and representing last mile distribution companies to help them reach unserved customers with life-changing products, and to developing the last mile distribution sector as a whole.

-The Universal Energy Facility is a multi-donor results-based financing facility that provides incentive payments to eligible organizations deploying energy solutions and providing verified end-user electricity connections (including mini-grids and solar home systems) and clean cooking solutions based on pre-determined standards.
+The Universal Energy Facility, managed by Sustainable Energy for All, is a multi-donor results-based financing facility that provides incentive payments to eligible organizations deploying energy solutions and providing verified end-user electricity connections (including mini-grids and solar home systems) and clean cooking solutions based on pre-determined standards.

 Growing Government Engagement in Energy Access is led by SouthSouthNorth and CLUB-ER, the association of African Rural Electrification Agencies (REAs).
 The project aims to accelerate access to clean energy in Africa by providing South-South learning opportunities for government officials in Africa from central government, local government and REAs.